Alex Kapranos

 Alexander Paul Kapranos (born 20 March 1972) is a Scottish musician.
-He is the lead vocalist and lead guitarist of Scottish rock band Franz Ferdinand.
+He is the lead vocalist and guitarist of Scottish rock band Franz Ferdinand.
 He has also been a part of the supergroups FFS and BNQT.

 Early life

 Alexander Paul Kapranos Huntley was born on 20 March 1972 in Almondsbury, South Gloucestershire, the son of an English mother and Greek father.
 As a two-month-old he moved to Sunderland, moving to Scotland when he was a child.
 He attended Bearsden Academy, then the University of Aberdeen to study Theology.
 After dropping out, he continued studying at the University of Strathclyde, gaining a BA.
 In 2005, he was awarded Strathclyde's Alumnus of the Year.

 Kapranos worked as a chef, barman, waiter and delivery driver prior to his success in music.
 From the early 1990s, he was a fixture of the Glasgow music scene, running live nights at The 13th Note Café, most notably The Kazoo Club.